ieee-ceda-datc/Robust-Design-Flow/LeaderBoard/README.md

-# Leader Board
+# Leaderboard
 Here, we provide the AutoTuner [script](./AutoTuner) to tune the hyperparameters of OpenROAD-flow-scripts for the AES, Ibex, and JPEG designs on the Nangate45 enablement, as mentioned in the [RDF-2024 paper](https://vlsicad.ucsd.edu/Publications/Conferences/412/c412.pdf) paper.
-Additionally, we provide the [baseline solutions](./designs) reported in the RDF-2024 paper.
+Additionally, we provide the [baseline solutions](./designs) reported in the RDF-2024.

-We have also shared the [evaluation script](./AutoTuner/run_eval.sh) to evaluate your results using our flow.
+We also share the [evaluation script](./AutoTuner/run_eval.sh) to evaluate your results using our flow.

 ## AutoTuner
 To run AutoTuner, you need to use the [raytune.py](./AutoTuner/raytune.py) file.
 Before running [raytune.py](./AutoTuner/raytune.py), please make the following changes: